John Denham (politician)

 John Yorke Denham (born 15 July 1953) is an English politician who served as Secretary of State for Innovation, Universities and Skills from 2007 to 2009 and Secretary of State for Communities and Local Government from 2009 to 2010.
 A member of the Labour Party, he was Member of Parliament (MP) for Southampton Itchen from 1992 to 2015.

 Denham served in government under Prime Minister Tony Blair from 1997 to 2003, as a Parliamentary under-secretary of state from 1997 to 1998 and a Minister of State from 1998 to 2003.
 He resigned from government over the Iraq War in 2003, and subsequently became Chair of the Home Affairs Select Committee.
 Denham returned to government in 2007 as a Member of Prime Minister Gordon Brown's Cabinet, which he served in until Labour's election defeat in 2010.

 He was briefly Shadow Secretary of State for Communities and Local Government in 2010, and appointed by opposition leader Ed Miliband as Shadow Secretary of State for Business, Innovation and Skills later in the same year.
 Denham announced in 2011 that he would be standing down from Parliament at the next election, and held his final front bench position as Parliamentary private secretary to Miliband from 2011 to 2013.

 Early life

-John Denham was born in Seaton, Devon, and attended Woodroffe School in Lyme Regis, Dorset, and the University of Southampton, where he was awarded a Bachelor of Science degree in Chemistry, and served as president of the students' union in the academic year 1976–77.
+John Denham was born in Seaton, Devon, and attended Lyme Regis Grammar School in Lyme Regis, Dorset, and the University of Southampton, where he was awarded a Bachelor of Science degree in Chemistry, and served as president of the students' union in the academic year 1976–77.

 After leaving education in 1977 he became an advice worker at the Energy Advice Agency in Durham, before becoming a transport campaigner with Friends of the Earth in 1978.
 He was Head of Youth Affairs at the British Council from 1979 until 1983, and was responsible for public education and advocacy for War on Want from 1984 to 1988.
 He subsequently worked for Christian Aid, Oxfam and other development agencies until his election to Westminster.